 9.6.3.1 Stream endpoint pair interlinkage disabled and Oneway release indicator disabled

-If parameter <release> in property sepplink is set to False, then the incoming TCP bearer connection release procedure shall be not propagated to the partner SEP.
+If property seplink/linktopo is not used (or disabled per default), then the incoming TCP bearer connection release procedure shall be not propagated to the partner SEP.

 If the property ori is set to False, then the incoming TCP bearer connection release procedure shall lead to a bidirectional TCP bearer connection release, hence identical to base package tcpbcc procedures.